When Amazon FBA came on the scene (Fulfilled By Amazon), it was a revelation for many Amazon Sellers.

 In fact, last year Amazon accounted for 49% of all global online shopping traffic.
 Take a moment to digest that figure.
 Of all shopping done online, worldwide, fully half of it was done on Amazon.

-Selling on Amazon is easy.
+Selling on Amazon is easier than standard retail.
 As stated above, Amazon has gone out of their way to make it so.
-They’ve continued to push the envelope with new and emerging technologies, cutting-edge supply-chain logistics, just-in-time fulfillment and a host of other efforts meant to make it easy to list your products on Amazon.
+They’ve continued to push the envelope with new and emerging technologies, cutting-edge supply-chain logistics, just-in-time fulfillment and a host of other efforts meant to make it easy to list your products with them.
 Their corporate work ethic is legendary.

 As a result, in order to list and sell with FBA you simply need to sign up for a Pro Seller Account.
 They have an interface called Seller Central, which makes it very easy to manage listings and products.